AI Pose Analysis and Kinematic Profiling of Range-of-Motion Variations in Resistance Training: Results and Post-Hoc Analyses

-We proceed by conducting four sets of analyses.
-In Section~\ref{section1}, we examine the mechanical and temporal features of the different movements using Model~\eqref{meta_regress} to both validate the AI-derived data and identify additional defining features of lengthened partials in addition to ROM.
-Then, in Section~\ref{section2}, we analyze the covariance structure of the random-effects model to identify sources of variation and how they are influenced by the treatment (pROM).
-In Section~\ref{section3}, we evaluate the relative contributions of between-participant and between-exercise variation to total variance.
-Finally, in Section~\ref{section4}, we propose a standardized definition of pROM by expressing ROM on a logarithmic scale and using this definition to estimate a data-driven, exercise-agnostic threshold.
+In Section~\ref{sec:accuracy}, we assess the accuracy of the pose estimation pipeline.
+We then present three analyses based on Model \eqref{meta_regress}.
+Section~\ref{section1} examines kinematic contrasts between ROM conditions to characterize features of lengthened partials beyond mechanical reductions in ROM.
+Section~\ref{section2} evaluates the effect of pROM on between-participant and between-exercise variability.
+Finally, Section~\ref{section4} investigates whether a standardized definition of pROM can be established by modeling ROM on a logarithmic scale and estimating a data-driven, exercise-agnostic ROM range.